Code-Institute-Submissions/zemaciel-project-02_FebResub/README.md

 [Live Site](https://zemaciel.github.io/project-02/)

 This website is a Quiz Game produced as the Second Portfolio Project (JavaScript Essentials) for the Diploma in Full Stack Software Development course at [Code Institute](https://codeinstitute.net/ie/).
+This is an updated version of the first submitted project.
 <br>
 <br>
 <br>